 Greenbrier Town Meeting held February 2, 2016

-Reporting a Street Light Outage: To report a street light outage, contact Dominion Virginia Power at www.DOM.com or call 1-866-DOM-HELP.
+Reporting a Street Light Outage: To report a street light outage, visit Dominion Virginia Power's Outage Center or call 1-866-DOM-HELP.
 You can also contact the Customer Contact Center at 757-382-CITY (2489) or submit your request to the City online and we’ll be happy to report your concerns to Dominion Virginia Power for repairs.

 Requesting a New Street Light: There are a variety of factors that go into the decision to install a new street light.
 To learn more about the process or to request a new streetlight, call the Customer Contact Center at 757-382-CITY (2489) or email the Traffic Engineering Division of the Department of Public Works at email@example.com.

 Chesapeake Expressway Girders